imwilly3737/whoscall-interview-app/Readme.md

 3. You will see the result of pytest.
 E.g. `8 passes in 0.14s`

 # How to run end-to-end(E2E) test
-1. Make sure that you already build this app
+1. Make sure that you already run this app
-2. Make sure that you already run this app
+2. Before sending any additional requests, run `docker exec whoscall-app python ./e2e_tests/e2e_tests_for_task_api.py`
-3. Run `docker exec whoscall-app python ./e2e_tests/e2e_tests_for_task_api.py`
+3. You will see the result of end-to-end test.
+E.g. `Success!! ...`